tachiyomiorg/website/src/help/guides/troubleshooting.md

 Some sources may have more advanced **Cloudflare** protection.
 If you are facing issues, try the following options.

-### Clearing WebView data
+### Clearing cookies and WebView data

 ::: guide
-1. In the <NavigationText item="webview"/> screen, try "Clear cookies" then "Refresh" from the <NavigationText item="overflow"/> menu.
-1. Go to <NavigationText item="more"/> in the bottom navbar, then <NavigationText item="settings"/> → <NavigationText item="settings_advanced"/>, then select "Clear WebView data".
+1. Go to <NavigationText item="more"/> in the bottom navbar, then <NavigationText item="settings"/> → <NavigationText item="settings_advanced"/>.
+1. Press "Clear cookies".
+1. Press "Clear WebView data".
 :::

 ### Changing your user agent

 A user agent string helps websites identify information about the requester.
+This information may impact Cloudflare's bot detection.
 While some sources have user agent strings set, most rely on the default value set in the app.

 ::: guide
 1. Go to <NavigationText item="more"/> in the bottom navbar, then <NavigationText item="settings"/> → <NavigationText item="settings_advanced"/>.